Sylvioidea

 Click for Remizidae tree

 Although Cephalopyrus is usually placed in this family, the available molecular data put it in the Paridae (Tietze and Borthakur, 2012; Ball, 2014).
-Ball (2014) examined the entire group.
-The arrangement is based on Ball (2014) and Barani-Beiranvand et al. (2017).
+Ball (2014) examined all the penduline tits.
+The arrangement here is based on Ball (2014) and Barani-Beiranvand et al. (2017).
 Ball included one sample from the subspecies taruensis in his analysis.
 As a result, there is a question whether taruensis should become a subspecies of musculus rather than caroli (where it is often subsumed in robertsi).

 Paridae: Tits, Chickadees, Titmice Vigors, 1825